Investing in the Delta

 To apply for funding, visit funding.dra.gov.

 Under federal law, at least 75 percent of DRA funds must be invested in economically distressed counties and parishes.
-Half of these funds are targeted to transportation and basic infrastructure improvements.
+Half of these funds are targeted to transportation and basic public infrastructure improvements.
 SEDAP funds projects in four categories:

 - Basic Public Infrastructure